bagherilab/carcade_mapping_design_space/README.md

 $ jupyter notebook
 ```

-This will hopen up a web page with the contents of the repository.
+This will open up a web page with the contents of the repository.
 Click on the `pipeline_example` to run the notebook.

 ## Pipeline summary